maostar1010/OperatingSystems/MemorySimulation/README.md

 **WARNING:** Do not upload any files in this repository to public websites.
 If you want to clone this repository, please make sure to keep it private.

 # Worst-fit Dynamic Partition Memory Simulator
+The simulator approximates some of the functionalities of `malloc()` and `free()` in the standard C library, using worst-fit algorithm.

 To compile all code, type:
 ```